 In this rank, you’re getting familiar with jujutsu martial art, including the intensity of training, movements, techniques, etc.

-The white belt is the second jujutsu rank that is earned after the red belt.
+The white belt is the second jujutsu rank earned after the red belt.
 It refers to the 7th kyu rank (7級 / 七級) in the Japanese jiu-jitsu ranking system.

-A jujutsu white belt practitioner focuses on learning the Japanese jiu-jitsu basic stance and coordination.
+A jujutsu white belt practitioner focuses on learning basic Japanese jiu-jitsu stance and coordination.

-The yellow belt is the third jujutsu rank that comes after the white belt.
+The yellow belt is the third jujutsu rank after the white belt.
 It refers to the 6th kyu rank (6級 / 六級) in the Japanese jiu-jitsu ranking system.

-At the yellow belt rank, a jujutsu practitioner learns a range of techniques and moves, including blocks, locks, and throws.
+At the yellow belt rank, a jujutsu practitioner learns various techniques and moves, including blocks, locks, and throws.

-The orange belt is the 4th Japanese jiu-jitsu rank that comes after the yellow belt.
+The orange belt is the 4th Japanese jiu-jitsu rank after the yellow belt.
 It refers to the 5th kyu rank (5級 / 五級) in the Japanese jujutsu ranking system.